-The reported deaths reduced in 2017/18 following changes to national reporting rules to cease reporting deaths of unknown cause.
+\The reported deaths reduced in 2017/18 following changes to national reporting rules to cease reporting deaths of unknown cause, we are now only required to report actual self-harm related deaths.

 The "no harm" or "minor harm" patient safety incidents remain 92.5% of reported patient safety incidents, however this year has seen a shift from "minor harm" to "no harm".